 He looks so…young.
 Then again, I already knew he was.
 A young prince not yet ready to assume the throne.

 His master makes his move forward, feigning an attack.
-Valcan leaps back before tackling him back, pushing him down into the grass and licking his face.
+Valcan leaps back before tackling him backward, pushing him down into the grass and licking his face.
 Now the prince cannot help but smile and laugh as he tries to get his slobbering companion off him.
 No doubt the reaction Valcan was hoping for.
-He pulls back easily, sitting on his haunches, seeming very proud of himself as he puffs out his chest.
+He pulls back easily, sitting on his haunches, seeming very proud of himself as he puffs out his furry chest.

 Valcan hums in reply.

 His smile slips.
 “I’m sorry, Valcan.
 My mind keeps wandering.
 I miss him, you know.”

 Valcan hums deep in his throat and rests his head over his master’s trembling shoulder, offering him support and comfort.
 I hear the stories of his parents.
 I cannot help but sympathise as the hazy memories of my own family surface.